natasha-mac/mathplotlib-graphs/README.md

 # Data Visualization with Matplotlib
-This repository contains a collection of simple graphs created using Matplotlib, a popular plotting library for Python.
+A collection of simple graphs created using Matplotlib, a popular plotting library for Python.
 The visualizations demonstrate basic plotting techniques, including line plots, bar charts, and pie chart.
 Each graph is accompanied by the plotting code used.